Aveley F.C.: History

 Aveley were transferred to Division One East of the Southern League in 2004, before returning to Division One North of the Isthmian League in 2006.
 They won the division in 2008–09, and were promoted to the Premier Division.
 After finishing third in Isthmian League under manager Rod Stringer, the club lost in the promotion play-off semi-finals to eventual winners Boreham Wood.
 In 2011–12 the club were relegated back to Division One North after finishing third-from-bottom.
 In their first season in Division One they finished fifth and qualified for the promotion play-offs.
 They lost 3–1 to Maldon & Tiptree in the semi-finals.

 During the 2019–20 season, the club reached the quarter-finals of the FA Trophy, eventually exiting the competition after a 5–0 loss away to Notts County.
 In 2021–22 Aveley were Division One North champions and were promoted to the Premier Division.
 The following season saw the club win the League Cup, defeating Potters Bar Town 3–0 in the final.
 They went on to finish fourth in the league, and after beating Canvey Island in the play-off semi-finals, defeated Hornchurch 1–0 in the final to earn a second consecutive promotion, this time to the National League South.
 They finished seventh in the National League South in their first season in the division, before losing 2–1 to Maidstone United in the play-off quarter-finals.

 In 2024–25 Aveley finished bottom of the National League South and were relegated back to the Premier Division of the Isthmian League.
+In their first season back in the Isthmian League Premier Division they were runners-up in the division, going on to lose losing 4–1 to Brentwood Town in the play-off semi-finals.